dowoge/modulardiscordbot/README.md

 # modulardiscordbot
-my attempt at making a good discord bot :3
+my attempt at making a somewhat well working discord bot using custom made command adding handling and other stuff yep thx